tooky/kosli-playground/README.md

 ## Start to get familiar with Kosli [optional]

-There is a public Kosli Organization called cyber-dojo which can explore without having to log into Kosli.
-Cyber-dojo is an open-source application for practicing TDD from your browser.
+There is a public Kosli Organization called [cyber-dojo](https://app.kosli.com/cyber-dojo/dashboard/) which can explore without having to log into Kosli.
+It is the Kosli Organization for [cyber-dojo](https://cyber-dojo.org), an open-source application for practicing TDD from your browser.
 - cyber-dojo has 10 microservices, each with their own repository.
 There is a Kosli Flow for
 each repository's CI pipeline.
 For example:
   - [runner-ci](https://app.kosli.com/cyber-dojo/flows/runner-ci/trails/) is the Kosli Flow for the